MontealegreLuis/php-testing-tools/ewallet/README.md

 $ make setup
 ```

-Initial configuration assumes RabbitMQ host is `localhost` and username and password are set to `guest/guest`.
+This initial configuration assumes RabbitMQ host is `localhost` and username and password are set to `guest/guest`.
-If you're using the Docker containers in this repository change host to `queue`

 ## Tests

-This project test suite assumes RabbitMQ service is running
+This project test suite assumes the RabbitMQ service is running.
+If you're not using the `dev` Docker container please start the service.

 ```bash
 $ make tests